 You will lie down on an examination table and have electrodes placed.
 Your neurologist may opt for needle electrodes, in which case a topical anesthetic may be applied to minimize your discomfort.
 Once the electrodes are in place, the neurologist performing the test will ask you to contract and release muscles or change positions.

-The test typically takes between 20-30 minutes depending on the complexity of the test and number of abnormal findings.
+The test typically takes between 20-30 minutes, depending on the complexity of the test and number of locations being monitored.

 The electromyogram procedure is very safe.
 If needle electrodes are used, you may experience some bruising, but this should resolve quickly.
 Some patients feel minor sensitivity where electrodes are attached, but this is rare.